Klaukkala: Services and buildings

 Klaukkala includes many primary schools, of which the largest is Isoniittu School (Isoniitun koulu), which includes all nine grades of the Finnish primary school system.
 There is also a primary school of Swedish, Vendlaskolan, located on the same property as the Syrjälä School.
-Klaukkala also has one of the three gymnasiums of Nurmijärvi, Arkadian yhteislyseo.
-A new children's indoor playground, Play Jays, was opened along the Kuonomäki road (Kuonomäentie) in August 2019, and was run by Pauline J. Ferguson, a Scottish teacher originally from Edinburgh, but it was closed in May 2020 due to high rental costs and the COVID-19 pandemic.
+Klaukkala also has one of the three gymnasiums of Nurmijärvi, Arkadia Joint Lyceum (Arkadian yhteislyseo).
+A new children's indoor playground, Play Jays, was opened along the Kuonomäki road (Kuonomäentie) in August 2019 but it was closed in May 2020 due to high rental costs and the COVID-19 pandemic.

 In 2017 a new multipurpose building called "Monikko" was built, to the Klaukkala sports area.
 Monikko hosts a number of events, including entertainment as music and stand-up shows.
 Tennis, squash and ice hockey halls are also located near the sports area along the Lepsämä road.
 Many of Nurmijärvi's sports clubs operates in Klaukkala, such as SB-Pro and Nurmijärven Jalkapalloseura (also in Rajamäki).

-A possible tourism sight is modern-styled, copper-plated Klaukkala church, designed by architect Anssi Lassila, in the old center of Klaukkala.
+A possible tourism sight is modern-styled, copper-plated Klaukkala Church, designed by architect Anssi Lassila, in the old center of Klaukkala.
 Mikko Heikka, a bishop of the Evangelic Lutheran Church, dedicated it on November 28, 2004.
 The village also has a wooden Orthodox church of Saint Nectarios of Aegina, built in 1995.
 Before both churches, there was only a parish centre in Klaukkala, completed in 1973, which is located in the immediate vicinity of the current church.

 Nurmijärven Uutiset, a local free newspaper of the Nurmijärvi municipality, is headquartered in Klaukkala.